10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 2. Puzzle Toys

-Enrichment toys like treat dispensers are great for improving your dog’s problem-solving skills.
+Enrichment toys like treat dispensers and interactive games are great for improving your dog’s problem-solving skills.
 You put a little dog food in different compartments, and your dog learns how to press the button to open it to get the reward.
-They come in beginner versions and work their way up to advanced levels.
+Puzzle games come in beginner versions and work their way up to advanced levels of difficulty.
 Some are complex!

 3. Kong